Mvk122/UOM-CompSci-Notes/implementingSystemOnChip/week2/1_Simulation.md

 * Can be assisted by test coverage tools that:
 	* Checks which HDL statements have not been executed.
 	* Which branches have not been taken.
 	* Which nodes have not adopted both binary states at least once.
+(This is difficult with behavioural HDL as there are no nodes).
+* Not possible to gain complete timing models, however there is cycle accuracy.
+	* Though the timing model cannot be fu